HardKoreG/chrome_extensions/AutoComplete-Enabler/README.md

 <pre>
 Developer's HUB / Changelog

+5.0.3.6
+* holding element-query multi-line string without the use of multiline method.

 5.0.3.5
 * fix badge not showing in Firefox by allow a better cross-browser-API - use either 'chrome.'
 (Google syntax) or 'browser.'
 (Firefox syntax).
 + force restricted variant of JavaScript (strict mode).